openpublishoperation/mim-docs-psprocessing/mim-cmdlets/MIMPAM/vlatest/Set-PAMRole.md

 ## PARAMETERS

 ### -ApprovalEnabled
-Specifies, if true, activation requests to this role will require approval by a role owner.
+Indicates whether the cmdlet requires approval by a role owner when activating requests to this role.

 ```yaml
 Type: Boolean